Lynn Family Stadium - Louisville City FC

 Atmosphere 4

 Lynn Family Stadium offers seating for 11,700 and can be expanded to 15,304 fans.
 Well before the match begins, fans tailgate in the parking lot east of the stadium.
 RVs, tables, TVs, and flags can be seen up and down the lot.
-Just north of the stadium is the Fan Zone which offers pre-game festivities and a miniature soccer field for younger fans.
+Just north of the stadium is the Fan Zone, which offers pre-game festivities and a miniature soccer field for younger fans.
 The area includes a miniature-sized soccer pitch and a giant “LOU CITY'' sculpture where fans can pose for photos in place of the missing “I”.

-The Coopers, the official supporter group of Lou City, made its presence with drums, costumes, banners, and plenty of purple smoke, and on the opposite side of the stadium, a few more fans let off some smoke of their own after the two goals scored on the night.
+The Coopers, the official supporter group of Lou City, make their presence with drums, costumes, banners, and plenty of purple smoke, and on the opposite side of the stadium, a few more fans let off some smoke of their own after the two goals scored on the night.
 The stadium lights flash vividly before and after the game, and also when a goal is scored by the home team.

 The roof of the seating area is colored and shaped like the sides of a bourbon barrel.
 The lights are slanted and can be adjusted for color, depending on the match.
-The concourse aisles are somewhat narrow, its walls decorated with Lou City art and players’ photos on the west side of the stadium.
+The concourse aisles are somewhat narrow, their walls decorated with Lou City art and players’ photos on the west side of the stadium.
 The opposite side is much more open and features a small table of merchandise.
 Also embedded inside the stadium are 18 luxury boxes and 250 Premier Club seats.

 The gift shop has that brand-new smell and plenty of team merchandise from official jerseys, scarves, caps, t-shirts, and women's and children's gear.
 Racing Louisville also has a section of shirts that feature the club’s colors of deep purple and mint green.
 Several TV monitors are on display, and so are the team’s USL Championship trophies from 2017 and 2018.

-Neighborhood 3
+Neighborhood 4

 The stadium is located in the Butchertown section and within walking distance from the main plaza and Copper & Kings American Brandy Company.
-The up-and-coming neighborhood has renovated many of its meatpacking warehouses into shops, bars, and restaurants and provides an ideal spot before or after a match.
+The up-and-coming neighborhood has renovated many of its meatpacking warehouses into shops, bars, and restaurants, and provides an ideal spot before or after a match.

 However, less than a mile from the stadium is the affluent East Market District, also known as NuLu.
 You will find everything from vintage clothing stores, gourmet eateries, and restored furniture shops.
 A few recommendations would include La Bodeguita for Cuban cuisine, Royals Hot Chicken, Grind Burger Kitchen, and Feast BBQ for a bite.

-Fans 5
+Fans 4

 Access 4